LSX-UniWue/non-item-transformers/docs/source/formats/popularity_file.rst

 ``ml-1m.popularity.title.txt, ml-1m.popularity.userId.txt,...``

-The file content is displayed in one column.
-The popularity value corresponds to the attribute value in the same row of the respective vocabulary file.
-Therefore, the first three rows are zero-valued (PAD, MAS, UNK).
+- The file content is displayed in one column.
+- The popularity value corresponds to the attribute value in the same row of the respective vocabulary file.
+- The first rows are zero-valued since they belong to special tokens (like PAD, MAS, UNK).

 Example: